This hearty Leftover Prime Rib Beef Barley Soup with Mushrooms will leave you planning to make a lot more prime rib roast in the very near future!

-Over the years we have always prepared plenty of prime rib during our holidays, and we make the usual leftover meals afterward.
-However, we knew that with such an amazing roast (even if you use the less costly cross cut portion or are preparing a standard roast beef) that we should be striving for some pretty phenomenal meals to create from those prime portions of perfectly roasted prime rib beef.
+Over the years I have always prepared plenty of prime rib during the holidays, and I enjoy making the usual leftover meals afterward.
+However, I knew that with such an amazing roast (even if you use the less costly cross cut portion or are preparing a standard roast beef) that I really should be striving for some pretty phenomenal meals and recipes to create from those prime portions of perfectly roasted prime rib beef.

 Leftover Prime Rib Recipes